matt0710/matt0710.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Matteo Attimonelli, I'm a PhD Student for the National PhD Program in Artificial Intelligence at Sapienza University of Rome.
-I'm hosted at Polytechnic University of Bari in the SisInfLab Research Group, lead by Prof. Tommaso Di Noia.
+Greetings, I'm Matteo Attimonelli, currently pursuing a Ph.D. in Artificial Intelligence as part of the National Ph.D.
+Program at Sapienza University of Rome.
+I am based at the Polytechnic University of Bari within the [Information Systems Research Group (SisInfLab)](https://sisinflab.poliba.it/), lead by Prof. Tommaso Di Noia.

-My main research topics are _Generative Artificial Intelligence_, _Reinforcement Learning_, _Recommender Systems_, and _Multimodal Deep Learning_.
+As a passionate enthusiast of Deep Learning, I have actively engaged in Research and Development (R&D) activities within the academic realm, contributing to university projects and a research internship in the [INFSYS Lab](https://www.aau.at/en/aics/research-groups/infsys/), supervised by Prof. Dietmar Jannach.
+Furthermore, I've had the opportunity to work in a company, contributing to the development of Deep Learning solutions form Computer Vision and Recommender Systems realms.

+Currently, my primary research focuses on Generative Artificial Intelligence, Reinforcement Learning, Recommender Systems, and Multimodal Deep Learning.
 # Recent publications

 * **[Adversarial Attacks Against Visually Aware Fashion Outfit Recommender Systems](https://link.springer.com/chapter/10.1007/978-3-031-22192-7_4)**